nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/button.md

 apiRef: https://docs.nativescript.org/api-reference/classes/_ui_button_.button
 ---

-The Button component is used to display a button.
+The Button component is used to display a button that can react to a tap event.

 ---